• 2015-2016 Nordica Helldorado, sizes 185cm and 193cm

 On a bluebird day at Alta about a year ago, Will Brown and I each spent some time on the 185cm Nordica Patrón.
 Alta had picked up 20″ in the previous 24 hours, and the conditions were ridiculously good.

 But because neither of us was able to get more than a handful of runs on the ski, we didn’t post a review.
-(We’ll say it again: A couple of runs on a ski or bike or board isn’t enough time to assess what the product really can or can’t do.)
-But we were both left with the impression that the Patrón was a very interesting ski that performed well on that 20-inch day and was outstanding on the groomers back to the lift.
+(We’ll say it again: A couple of runs on a ski or a bike or a snowboard isn’t enough time to assess what the product really can or can’t do.)
+But we were both left with the impression that the Patrón was a very interesting ski that performed well on that 20-inch day, and was outstanding on the groomers back to the lift.